Under US law (and other countries as well), there is a crime known as Corruption of a Minor, in which adults coerce or help children to commit crimes.

-- Not suprisingly, many Loli and Shota hentai have a plot along these lines.
+- Not surprisingly, many Lolicon and Shotacon hentai have a plot along these lines.

-- Negi Springfield of Negima! has, unintentionally, turned about a third of his class into Shotacons.
+- Negi Springfield of Negima!
+Magister Negi Magi has, unintentionally, turned about a third of his class into Shotacons.

 - In a strange reverse, Kotaro has slowly been turning Ayaka towards hating kids.